svenhjol/Strange/docs/features/vaults.md

 Each vault structure is unique and may have many levels all the way down to bedrock.
 Some rooms connect to lower or higher levels via staircases or drops.

-Treasure chests often contain a single [Totem]({{ site.baseurl }}/features/totems).
+Treasure chests often contain a [Totem]({{ site.baseurl }}/features/totems).
 These chests are **the only place** to find the rarest totems.
 Barrels and Crates should also be checked as there is a slight chance they will also contain totems.
 Don't pass by the bookshelves!
 Any of the vault bookshelves might be a "bookshelf chest" and contain rare books and items too.

 **NOTE**: A single vault structure is not guaranteed to contain **all** the rarest loot available.
 Find another distant Stone Circle to search for more vaults underground.